majacQ/rails/guides/source/getting_started.md

 <h1>Hello, Rails!</h1>
 ```

+If we go back to our browser and make a request to
+<http://localhost:3000/articles>, we'll see our text appear on the page.

 ### Setting the Application Home Page

 Now that we have made the controller and view, we need to tell Rails when we
 want "Hello, Rails!" to show up.
 In our case, we want it to show up when we
 navigate to the root URL of our site, <http://localhost:3000>.
 At the moment,
-"Welcome aboard" is occupying that spot.
+"Yay!
+You're on Rails!" is occupying that spot.

 Next, you have to tell Rails where your actual home page is located.